orangebowlerhat/pyramid/README.md

 # pyramid

 A small linux command line program which generates c3 bindings from GNOME typelib files.
+These are part of the GObject Introspection system, described [here](https://gi.readthedocs.io/en/latest/).

 It is written in c3 and uses libgirepository to parse typelib files.
 To do this, it uses a binding to libgirrepository which was created by pyramid itself.
 Thereby eating its own dog food.